 Healthcare Power of Attorney

 Similar to a durable power of attorney, a healthcare power of attorney also gives the person of your choosing the authority to make decisions on your behalf.
 But this authority is limited to healthcare decisions when you are incapacitated to do so.
 The healthcare power of attorney may include your instructions for dealing with a terminal condition or long-term incapacity.

-How An Estate Planning Law Firm in Denver, CO Can Help
+How an Estate Planning Law Firm in Denver, CO Can Help

 You have to consider so many things, such as the management and distribution of assets, disposition of the estate, guardianship, and so much more.
 But a lot of Denver residents tend to neglect other crucial parts of estate planning.

 That’s why it’s important to be backed by a Denver estate planning attorney who knows the ins and outs of estate planning and who can assist you in developing a plan tailored to your specific needs.
-Burnham Law is a full service estate planning firm serving clients of all types including business owners, families, and professionals.
-Our lawyers in Denver, Colorado have a wide range of tools and methods to ensure that you create a sound plan for your future.
+Burnham Law is a full-service estate planning firm serving clients of all types, including business owners, families, and professionals.
+Our lawyers in Denver, Colorado, have a wide range of tools and methods to ensure that you create a sound plan for your future.
 Contact us today to talk to our expert legal team.

 Common Estate Planning Mistakes to Avoid